Religion in China: 20th century to present

 China entered the 20th century under the Manchu-led Qing dynasty, whose rulers favored traditional Chinese religions and participated in public religious ceremonies.
 Tibetan Buddhists recognized the Dalai Lama as their spiritual and temporal leader.
 Popular cults were regulated by imperial policies, promoting certain deities while suppressing others.
 During the anti-foreign and anti-Christian Boxer Rebellion, thousands of Chinese Christians and foreign missionaries were killed, but in the aftermath of the retaliatory invasion, numbers of reform-minded Chinese turned to Christianity.
 Between 1898 and 1904, the government issued a measure to "build schools with temple property".

 After the Xinhai Revolution, the issue for the new intellectual class was no longer the worship of gods as it was the case in imperial times, but the de-legitimization of religion itself as an obstacle to modernization.
 Leaders of the New Culture Movement revolted against Confucianism, and the Anti-Christian Movement was part of a rejection of Christianity as an instrument of foreign imperialism.
 Despite all this, the interest of Chinese reformers in spiritual and occult matters continued to thrive through the 1940s.
 The Nationalist government of the Republic of China intensified the suppression of local religion, destroyed or appropriated temples, and formally abolished all cults of gods with the exception of human heroes such as Yu the Great, Guan Yu and Confucius.
 Sun Yat-sen and his successor Chiang Kai-shek were both Christians.
 During the Japanese invasion of China between 1937 and 1945 many temples were used as barracks by soldiers and destroyed in warfare.

 Initially, the new government did not suppress religious practice, but viewed popular religious movements as possibly seditious.
 It condemned religious organizations, labeling them as superstitious.
 Religions that were deemed "appropriate" and given freedom were those that entailed the ancestral tradition of consolidated state rule.
-In addition, Marxism viewed religion as feudal.
-The Three-Self Patriotic Movement institutionalized Protestant churches as official organizations.
-Catholics resisted the move towards state control and independence from the Vatican.
-The Cultural Revolution involved a systematic effort to destroy religion and New Confucianism.